Birdwatching Blog: For Insights and Tips

 A Tiny Miracle of Engineering At the Los Gatos Birdwatcher, we spend our time talking with customers about backyard birds, wild bird feeding, and the joy of birdwatching in Los...

-Read MoreWhy Birds Like Hot Pepper Bird Food (and Why Squirrels Hate It)
+Read MoreWhy Hot Pepper Bird Food Is Popular with Backyard Birders

 One of the most common questions we hear in the store is, “Won’t hot pepper bird seed burn the birds’ mouths?”
 The short answer is: No. Birds can’t taste the...